imc-trading/dock2box/README.md

 With images they are basically immutable i.e. easier to test.

-## Apply same tools for host provisioning as used for software deployment, breach the gap between Ops and Dev

-Since we can build images with either Docker or Packer we can use the same tool-chain Developers use for their software making the cross-over easier.
+## DevOps

+DevOps is all about breaking the barriers in-between Dev. and Ops., this start's by adopting the same toolchain.

+In using Docker for Host provisioning you can use the same toolchain for Software deployment and Host provisioning.

-## Docker image on Bare-Metal
+## Running software on Bare-Metal

-There are situations when you want to run a software (Docker image) on Bare-Metal, now it's just a matter of changing your Base Image "FROM ..." in your Dockerfile and rebuild.
+There are situations when you want to run software on Bare-Metal, but keep the deployment process close to what you already do with Docker.
+Now it's just a matter of changing your Base Image "FROM ..." in your Dockerfile and rebuild.

 # Overview